 How the Kasasa Cash Checking Compares

-When compared to the High Yield Reward Checking Accounts tracked by DepositAccounts.com, which are available nationwide and have maximum qualifying balances of at least $50k, The State Bank’s Kasasa Cash Checking APY currently ranks second.
+When compared to the High Yield Reward Checking Accounts tracked by DepositAccounts.com, which are available to residents of Michigan and have maximum qualifying balances of at least $50k, The State Bank’s Kasasa Cash Checking APY currently ranks third.